“The reason that I am a writer today is Shakespeare.”

 I lived in a tiny studio apartment where you could practically touch the walls.
 Outside the window was a place that installed car alarms, so at all hours it was car alarms.
 I lived on tuna fish, which I still will not eat to this day.
 I learned to de-bone a chicken because it was cheaper.
 And it was hard.
 And it was the greatest time of my life because I had no expectations of anything but learning how to do my job, which was to be a playwright….And my plays were put on in teeny little church basements or in back allies, in theaters that were condemned while the play was going on.
 It was fantastic.
 It was a very vibrant time in Chicago theater, and I loved it.
 I spent ten years learning how to do my job and it was fantastic.”

 His writing eventually got noticed and he landed an agent in L.A., Brian Siberell at CAA.
-He didn’t have any assignments, but moved to L.A. and took nine months to write his first screenplay, which eventually became Any Given Sunday.
+He didn’t have any assignments, but moved to L.A. and took nine months to write his first screenplay, which eventually became the movie Any Given Sunday.
 But not, according to Logan, until he and Oliver Stone did a few re-writes;

 “We did 26 drafts of Any Given Sunday, one right after another, so I learned everything about the form from him.
 He was patient.
 I’d go to his house, he’d say, ‘Pick up that Oscar, hold it, it’ll feel good, you’ll enjoy it.’
 And then we’d work.
 Any Given Sunday, like all these monstrous big movies, was hard to get made.”